rdemolgen/SavvySuite/README.md

 ```
 export CLASSPATH=/path/to/GenomeAnalysisTK.jar:/path/to/SavvySuite/directory
 ```
+The ":" character separates the two parts of this path, to specify that code can be found in the two places.
 The second option is to specify the "-cp" option every time you run java, like this:
 ```
 java -cp /path/to/GenomeAnalysisTK.jar:/path/to/SavvySuite/directory blah blah blah
 ```